vackosar/vackosar.github.io/_posts/2017-12-03-Boundary-Control-Entity-Architecture--The-Pattern-to-Structure-Your-Classes.md

 ![actor entity boundary control example](/images/actor-boundary-control-entity.svg)

 The package structure is often visualized as tree onion layers, or as a hexagonal layers, where the most outer layer is Boundary, central is Control and inner is Entity.
 - Boundary is an interface to the outside world.
 It contains classes responsible for all communications with systems outside application runtime.
 It contains configuration, and establishing external connections.
+You may choose to place all API objects here as well and separate internal domain objects into entity package to avoid accidentally changing the API.
 - Control represents all logic that doesn't fit well into Boundary.
 It contains algorithms, SQL Queries.
 - Entity contains data structures which are allowed to have some behaviour.
 It contains domain objects with basic functionalities.